Josh Trank

-Joshua Benjamin Trank (born February 19, 1984) is an American retired film director, screenwriter, and film editor.
+Joshua Benjamin Trank (born February 19, 1984) is an American film director, screenwriter, and film editor.
 He is known for directing the found-footage sci-fi thriller film Chronicle (2012), the superhero film Fantastic Four (2015), and the Al Capone biographical film Capone (2020).

 Early life

-Josh Trank was born in Los Angeles to school teacher Pamela Trank and filmmaker Richard Trank.
-He also has a younger sister and is Jewish.
+Josh Trank was born in Los Angeles to school teacher Pamela Trank and documentary filmmaker Richard Trank.
+His father produced the Academy Award winning documentary The Long Way Home.
+Trank also has a younger sister and is Jewish.
 He spent much of his childhood scanning Hollywood and enjoying the sights it had to offer.
 When Trank was 13, his parents divorced and later his father remarried to comedian Judy Toll, who later died from skin cancer.
 He was initially uncomfortable with her, but they ultimately bonded when Toll pushed him into entertainment when she invited him to perform with The Groundlings. "[The] experience, changed me...I think about her still, like, every day, and I miss her tremendously."
+In 2002, Trank graduated from Beverly Hills High School.

 In 2020, he revealed that he had been sexually abused several times when he was between five and six years old, which later in life gave him problems like anger issues, before he began therapy.

 Career

 During an interview with Kevin Smith on the podcast Fatman on Batman, Trank discussed the origins of his career at length.
 He attributed his YouTube video "Stabbing at Leia's 22nd Birthday", which became very popular overnight after its release, as a significant breakthrough point for his career.
 Following this, Trank wrote and directed spin-off webisodes for the 2007 Spike TV drama miniseries The Kill Point.
 In 2009, Trank edited the independent film Big Fan, starring Patton Oswalt.
 He was also credited as a co-producer and had a small acting role in the film.

 In 2011, Trank directed his first feature film, Chronicle.
-It was released on February 3, 2012, by 20th Century Fox and has grossed over $125 million worldwide.
+It was released on February 3, 2012, by 20th Century Fox and grossed over $125 million worldwide.
 Chronicle, made for a budget of $12 million, was received positively by critics, earning an 85% score on Rotten Tomatoes.
-With Chronicle released at the age of 27, Trank became the youngest director to open a film at number one at the US box office.
+With the release of Chronicle, Trank became the youngest director to open a film at number one at the US box office, at age 27.
 He is followed by Steven Spielberg (28, with Jaws) and James Cameron (30, with The Terminator).
 After the release of Chronicle, Trank was linked to Sony's Spider-Man spin-off Venom, Warner Bros.'s The Red Star, and Sony's film adaptation of the video game Shadow of the Colossus; however, Trank turned down those film projects, despite turning in a pitch of a R-rated film of Venom in the vein of The Mask that he wrote with his mentor Robert D. Siegel.